The Squam Lakes Association’s

 All rules are explained in detail in the packet.
 If you pick up your registration packet during the week you DO NOT have to come to the SLA Headquarters on the day of the tournament.

 Prizes and winners: This is a catch and release "paper" tournament.
 Each angler will record and report on their two biggest fish that they measured that day.
 The angler with the longest bass caught each tournament day will be recognized with their photo on the SLA website and a paper certificate.
 The other prizes will be randomly drawn from the pool of all anglers for each tournament day!
 The prizes include an SLA hat, an SLA water bottle, and a free SLA boat rental (date restrictions apply).
-The grand prize, selected from all entrants in both tournaments, is a two night stay at Bowman Cabin on Bowman Island (date restrictions apply)!
+The grand prize, selected from all entrants is an assortment of SLA items!

 Watercraft: All boats must be human powered.
 This includes canoes, kayaks, float tubes and rafts.
 This is a 20 boat max tournament, sign up today to claim your spot!

 Catch and Release: This is a catch and release paper tournament.
 Important!
 All fish caught as part of this tournament must be documented and submitted to the SLA for permit reporting purposes.
 A photo of your bass (no more than two submissions per angler per tournament) and a photo of the complete data sheet must be received by the SLA by email at firstname.lastname@example.org no later than 1:00pm on the tournament day.
 Photos and data sheets MUST be emailed.
 Provide yourself with time at the end of the day to submit your entry.
 Entries submitted after 1:00pm will be disqualified.
 Click here for a great example of how to safely catch and release fish without causing them harm.